<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=504287414635989&amp;ev=PageView&amp;noscript=1">

 What Is Pelvic Floor Dysfunction?

-The pelvic floor is a group of muscles, ligaments, and connective tissues that support your bladder, bowel, and—in men—the prostate gland.
+The pelvic floor is a group of muscles, ligaments, and connective tissues that support your bladder, bowel, and—specifically in men—the prostate gland.
+When these muscles can’t properly contract and relax, you may experience dysfunction.

 Essentially, PFD occurs when the pelvic floor muscles become too tight (hypertonic) or too weak (hypotonic), interfering with the normal function of pelvic organs.